pvovk/SelfStudyJavaCourse/week0/README.md

 7. Initiate, review and send a pull-request
 8. Wait until the pull-request is reviewed.
 It could be either closed or merged, in other terms: rejected or accepted.
 In any case take into account all comments if those were done.
 9. If the pull-request was closed (rejected) carefully read our comments, fix issues and go back to the step 6.
 10. If the pull-request was merged (accepted), our congratulations, you've just finished the lesson.
-Go forward to the next one.
+Move forward to the next one.